atharvakale343/p7zip-390r/writeups/1-checkpoint/submission.md

 ## Overview of the Target

-_p7zip_ is a fully compliant linux port of the open source _7zip_ tool for Windows.
-It is an utility used to archive and extract various compression formats.
-It is used primarily in Windows GUI tools as an underlying utility to support their file compression features.
+**p7zip** is a fully compliant linux port of the open source _7zip_ tool for Windows.
+It is a utility used to archive and extract various compression formats.
+It is primarily used in Windows GUI tools as an underlying utility to support their file compression features.

 _p7zip_ provides the following features: